JacobSeligmann/LiquidContainer/LiquidContainer/README.md

 #TouchGFX Version
 This widget was created and tested using TouchGFX version 4.4.1.
 #Functional description
-The initialization function takes more parameters than you can shake a stick at, but don't despair.
+The initialization function takes more parameters than you can shake a stick at.
+But don't despair.
 Once your widgets are up and running, they are completely maintenance free, providing you with years of uninterrupted, carefree clicking and scrolling.
-So play around with the values in the examples below and see how it affects the behavior.
+So play around with the values in the examples below and see how they affects the behavior.
 Soon, you will be tweaking widgets like a pro.

 	// show beaker
 	ClickListener<LiquidContainer> beaker;